Answer all the questions

 Topic: Methods of Calculating National Income

-⭐ The **four main methods** of calculating National Income are the **Expenditure method**, the **Output method**, and the **Income method**.
-These methods measure national income from different perspectives: expenditure focuses on total spending, output calculates total production, and income looks at total earnings.
-The **Input method**, however, is not a recognized method for calculating National Income.
+The three main methods of calculating National Income are the Expenditure method, the Output method, and the Income method.
+These methods measure national income in different ways:

 Explanation: